The Sony 50mm f1.2 G Master will satisfy those who obsess over clinical sharpness with the bokeh to match and just a bit of lens flare.

 - Sony lenses still lack character and still pretty much force you to have to use post-production.

 If you’re a 55mm f1.8 FE lens owner, you don’t really need this lens.
 You’ll gain a bit more light, smoother bokeh, more weight, an aperture ring, and less room in your camera bag.
 Again, I don’t think I’m upgrading.
-My 55mm f1.8 serves me incredibly well.
+My 55mm f1.8 serves me well.

-If you’re considering coming over to the Sony system from Canon, rest assured that you’re fine.
+If you’re considering coming over to the Sony system from Canon, rest assured you’re fine.
 Canon’s competitive lens renders smoother bokeh somehow or another.
 It’s also got better color.
-And for what it’s worth, I’ve never shot a portrait with a Canon lens that I didn’t like.
+And for what it’s worth, I’ve never shot a portrait with a Canon lens I didn’t like.
 It’s impossible to look bad with Canon optics straight out of the camera.
 But with Sony, you’re going to need to do some skin smoothing for sure.

 Do I approve of this lens?
 Sure.
 It’s winning our Editor’s Choice award.
 The Sony 50mm f1.2 G Master gets 5 out of 5 stars.
 Want one?
 Check out Amazon for the latest prices.